bmfrosty/SimpleBX/README.md

 ## Skills

-These have moved from a mix of percentile and x-in-6 (which are both roll low) to a d6 roll with a DC.
+These have moved from a mix of percentile and x-in-6 (which are both roll low) to a d6 roll with a *Skill Target* or *ST*.
+Some are modified by Ability Modifier and some are not.
 See Thief and the core rules document for more detail.

 ## Ability Check

-Ability checks are a d6 roll, modified by ability modifier, with a target DC of 4.
-Opening a stuck door is a the same, but with a DC of 6.
+Ability checks are a d6 roll, modified by ability modifier, with a target of 4.

 ## [Inventory]